General Practices For All Worksites

 - Maintain social distance of a minimum of 6 feet whenever possible.

-- Work with the Producer and Department Heads to follow proper sanitary guidelines.
+- Work with the Producer, the COVID-19 Compliance Manager and Department Heads to follow proper sanitary guidelines.

 Surface Transmission Mitigation: